 1. AngelSense: Best kids' GPS tracker

 The AngelSense GPS tracker was originally designed for kids with special needs.
-But with a suite of clever features for caregivers and wearers, it's become one of our favorites overall.
+But with a suite of clever features for caregivers and wearers, it's become one of our favorite kids location trackers overall.
 School-aged kids, kids with special needs, and even adults with dementia are perfect candidates for this device.

 AngelSense understands the sensory sensitivity of kids with autism and offers a range of comfortable wearing options.
 Soft belts, shirts, and wristbands, all designed to be non-removable, are ideal for kids prone to wandering.
 If the teardrop-shaped device or its wearing options don't appeal, AngelSense also offers a smartwatch alternative.

-The Mini Guardian is Medical Guardian's best medical alert system for location tracking and one of the best mobile medical alert devices we've reviewed.
-With built-in GPS, Wi-Fi, and 4G triangulation signals, the Mini Guardian makes it easier for help to find you from anywhere.
+The MGMini is Medical Guardian's best medical alert system for location tracking and one of the best medical alert devices we've reviewed, period.
+With built-in GPS, Wi-Fi, and 4G triangulation signals, the MGMini makes it easier for help to find you from anywhere.

-Plus, it's sleek and discreet—about the size of a domino—and has a battery that lasts up to five days.
-All this makes the Mini Guardian a great option for someone who wants a way to call for help quickly without using a heavy lanyard or wristwatch.
+Plus, it's sleek and discreet — about the size of a domino — and has a battery that lasts up to five days.
+All this makes the MGMini a great option for someone who wants a way to call for help quickly without using a heavy lanyard or wristwatch.

 This Medical Guardian device costs $149.95 upfront.
 For an extra $10 per month, you can get a unit with automatic fall detection.

-See more options: GPS Trackers for People with Dementia
+See more options: Medical Alerts with GPS and GPS Trackers for People with Dementia

 3. Tractive: Best pet tracker

-This GPS dog tracker has live tracking, as well as a hunting dog version with a more durable, waterproof construction.
-That kind of durability lets your buddy run free through the bush, water, and other rugged terrain without causing you worry.
+This GPS dog tracker also comes in a hunting dog version with a more durable, waterproof construction.
+That kind of durability lets your buddy run free through brush, water, mud, and other rugged terrain without causing you worry.

 Tractive battery life